 A Notice of Discontinuance will usually be filed if the plaintiff and the defendant have agreed that the plaintiff does not want to go ahead with their claim.
 If the defendant has filed a defence or entered an appearance (indicated that they will be defending the case), in some cases the plaintiff may need to get the defendant's consent (permission) to file the Notice of Discontinuance, or the court's permission.

 In some cases, if you file a Notice of Discontinuance, you may have to pay the other party's costs.
 Before you file a Notice of Discontinuance, you should get

 For an example of what a Notice of Discontinuance could look like, see

-Sample Notice of Discontinuance in the 'Debt - small claims' section of this website.
+Sample Notice of Discontinuance in the 'Local Court - small claims' section of this website.